 It’s Ramadan time and Dubai has a whole host of restaurants that put together some of the best and most luxurious Iftar buffets you can imagine!
-There are so many good places to choose from, it was hard to make a final list but here are my highly recommended favourites depending on your budget and style!
+There are so many good places to choose for an Iftar buffet in Dubai.
+It was hard to make a final list but here are my highly recommended favourites depending on your budget and style!

 Dubai is already known for its luxury hotels so of course, they have buffets to match.
 While there are many restaurant buffet options throughout the year in Dubai.
-Ramadan is one where lots of restaurants that don’t usually offer a buffet, offer one, especially for the Ramadan month in their Ramadan tents.
+Ramadan is one where lots of restaurants that don’t usually offer a buffet, offer one especially for the month of Ramadan in their Ramadan tents.

-What is an iftar?
+What is an Iftar?

 The Arabic word aftar means to break fast and so the word for the meal where you break your fast is called Iftar.
 During Ramadan, Muslims fast during the daylight hours and iftar is the first meal they eat once the sun sets.
 Iftar doesn’t have to be a buffet but iftar buffets are hugely popular in Dubai, especially during Ramadan.

-The best classic Iftar
+The best traditional Iftar

 The Majlis – Dubai World Trade Centre

 There are a good amount of food options and is a good mid-range buffet.
 The venue boasts award-winning chefs preparing the many dishes.
-Parking is free for iftar but is chargeable for suhoor.
+Parking is free for iftar but is chargeable for suhoor (8:30pm onwards).
 Get 10% off if you buy online in advance.

-165 AED per person
+165 AED ($45 USD) per person

-85 AED for kids 6 to 12
+85 AED ($23 USD) for kids 6 to 12

 Free for kids under 6

-Best family option
+Best family option Iftar

-180 AED per person
+59 AED ($16 USD) per person

-Best healthy option
+Best healthy option Iftar

-Offering a wide selection of healthy dishes and is a really down to earth iftar.
-It’s also one of the most affordable available in Dubai.
+Offering a wide selection of healthy dishes and a down to earth style Iftar with Arabic style dishes.
 The restaurant features wooden tables or if you’re in a large group, there are long wooden benches to sit.
 It’s a great casual atmosphere with your friends.

-99 AED per person
+149 AED ($41 USD) per person

 Al Hadheerah, Bal Al Shams – Al Qudra Road